 International students will be required to pay the full International course fee.

 For more information, see our guide to fees.

 The level 2 professional cookery course is ideal for those chefs who already have a level 1 qualification or already work in the hospitality industry.
 They can then choose to continue the development of their skills and knowledge to enable them to progress in their career.
-This course will give you the skills to achieve your potential within the hospitality industry.
+Working in the College restaurant will provide you with a real insight into the hospitality industry.

 Level 1 professional cookery qualification or equivalent industry experience.
 You will also need to get a minimum of Entry 3 on the College initial online assessment for English and maths.